Currawong Workers' Holiday Camp: History

 J. D. (Jim) Kenny was a prominent NSW unionist, who had risen from being Secretary of the NSW Glass Workers' Union to being Assistant Secretary of the Labor Council from 1946 until 1958, when he became Secretary of the Labor Council, a position he held until his death in 1967.
 From 1948 he was a Member of the NSW Legislative Council, and he also held the position of Senior Vice-president of the ACTU.
 Kenny had begun to explore the possibility of providing low-cost holiday accommodation for union members since their two-week paid annual leave was introduced in 1944.
 After the end of World War II, Kenny approached the State and federal governments to grant a suitable site.
 Premier J. J. McGirr was interested enough in the proposition to gather information on holiday camps for the Labor Council when he was overseas.
 Although the government offered land at Wamberal Lagoon, north of Terrigal and Lake Munmorah near Wyong, the Council did not proceed with either site for reasons unknown.
 Instead Kenny negotiated the purchase of the Currawong estate from the Port Jackson & Manly Steamship Co Ltd for A£10,000.
 Kenny was also a board member of the steamship company and must have been the key facilitator of the property transaction.
-The purchase was financed by the Labor Council selling land owned at French's Forest, where its 2KY radio transmitter had been located before being moved to Homebush.
+The purchase was financed by the Labor Council selling land owned at Frenchs Forest, where its 2KY radio transmitter had been located before being moved to Homebush.

 Kenny had ambitious plans for Currawong, arguing that 'there is not enough holiday accommodation within a wage earner's means'.
 A framed colour rendering of a c.
 1950 development proposal held by the Labor Council makes Currawong look like a Butlin's Holiday Camp, and Butlin's camps were expanding in the UK at about this same time The Sunday Herald (27 November 1949) reported that Currawong would have accommodation for 500.
 There would be a pool, tennis courts, dining hall and a dance hall, an outdoor auditorium, adults' and children's swimming pools, an oval with cricket pitch and 75 yard running track, a club house, children's playground, bowling green, four tennis courts, two basketball or paddle tennis courts and a handball court transaction.
 However Kenny explicitly said `We don't intend to provide the rather regimented amusements that are popular in English camps' (27 November 1949).